 Can men use concealer for dark circles without it looking obvious?

 Yes.
-Modern color-correcting concealers and tinted moisturizers blend seamlessly when applied lightly.
+Modern color-correcting concealers and tinted moisturizers blend smoothly when applied lightly.
 The key is: use only what you need (less is more), choose a product specifically matched to your skin tone, and blend thoroughly.
 A small amount of peach or salmon color corrector followed by skin-toned concealer, tapped in with a fingertip, is virtually undetectable on most skin tones.